whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-31-Gentlemans-Box-Subscription-October-2016-Review-Coupon.md

 <br>

 The orange stitching on this pocket square will go well with the socks and tie.
-The paisly design in dark blue will blend well with a dark gray or blue suit.
+The paisly design in dark blue will blend well with a dark suit.
 A great pocket square that my husband can add to his collection.

 <br>